calvincheewx/calvincheewx.github.io/index.md

 <img src="images/Capstone_Project_2_data_preparation_3.PNG"/>

-## 3. Created tables & loaded data into SQL databases
+## 3. Creating tables & loaded data into SQL databases

 Design the database schema, create the required tables, relationships and insert data sources in the above step into the respective SQL tables.